 Keep in mind that God designed a day just for resting.
 In our modern culture, the importance of the Sabbath has been diminished as more and more people opt to work 40+ hours a week.
 But He knew that we would need time to rest and recover from the daily grind.
 If the Creator of the universe made a day just for us to rest, who are we to disregard it?

 Learning to balance your work, your education, and your volunteer activities is all a part of the college experience.
 Fortunately, at Colorado Theological Seminary, we understand that it can be difficult to learn these things on your own.
 That’s why we assign a personal advisor to each of our students.
 Partner with us, and let’s walk the path together.
-Contact to learn more today.
+Contact our seminary school today learn more.